0%

 1. Node.js and npm Installation

-Objective: Install Node.js, which bundles npm (Node Package Manager), to execute server-side JavaScript and manage project dependencies.
-Rationale: Node.js acts as the runtime environment for our Express backend and provides the essential tooling for React's build processes. npm is indispensable for installing and managing all project libraries, from backend frameworks to frontend utilities.
+Objective: Get Node.js and its buddy npm (Node Package Manager) on your machine.
+This is how we run server-side JavaScript and manage all our project dependencies.
+Rationale: Node.js is the runtime for our Express backend and provides the necessary tooling for React's build processes. npm?
+Indispensable.
+Every library, every framework, every utility – npm handles it.
 Procedure:

 • macOS (via Homebrew):